 Plasticity versus Stability - Molecular Mechanisms of Synaptic Strength

 Dynamic changes in synaptic strength, termed synaptic plasticity, are a cellular mechanism for the dynamic adaptation of neuronal networks that is widely recognized to underlie cognitive functions such as learning and memory.
-In seven projects, FOR 2419 scientists investigate different aspects of activity-dependent structural and functional synaptic plasticity at the molecular and cellular level.
+In six projects, FOR 2419 scientists at ZMNH and the Universities of Hamburg and Mainz investigate different aspects of activity-dependent structural and functional synaptic plasticity at the molecular and cellular level.

 Past FOR 2419 - Seminars and Conferences

 Dr. Tomomi Shimogori , RIKEN Center for Brain Science, Japan Activity dependent Btbd3 protein dynamics for selective dendrite morphogenesis in developing neuron

 "Uncovering Synaptic Plasticity: From Molecules to Memory" International FOR 2419 Symposium 2018: Scientific Program (pdf 301 KB)